An Eye-Catching Art Installation Made of 3,500 Books

-The piece is on display at Casemore Kirkeby, a San Francisco-based gallery focusing on contemporary photographic practices.
+The piece was on display in 2017 at Casemore Kirkeby, a San Francisco-based gallery focusing on contemporary photographic practices.
 It’s located within Minnesota Street Project in the Dogpatch, a center of affordable and economically sustainable spaces for art galleries, artists, and related nonprofits.

 Each time the installation is assembled, it changes in appearance—the shape and color of the books determine the form.
 Viewed from afar, the books look almost impressionistic, or even pixelated, and seem to be a living and breathing entity.

 Kruithof’s artistic approach as whole is interdisciplinary—she does photography, sculpture, installation, artist-books, and text, as well as performance art and interventions in the public domain.

 If you’re in the Bay Area, we highly recommend checking out Minnesota Street Project.
 You also might get a kick out of these past blog posts, too:

 - 6 Magnificent Book Arches from Around the World